8 smart questions to ask before you rent or buy

 2. What utility services are in the home?

-Is it just electricity (sometimes referred to as ‘hydro’) or does the home also have natural gas?
+Is it just electricity (sometimes referred to as ‘hydro’) or does the home also have gas?
 In addition to lights, electronics and appliances, electricity is sometimes used for space and water heating.
-But at current rates, it’s often more affordable to heat a home and its hot water with natural gas.
-Homes with natural gas may also have added benefits like a natural gas fireplace or stovetop.
+But at current rates, it’s often more affordable to heat a home and its hot water with gas.
+Homes with gas may also have added benefits like a gas fireplace.

 With space heating accounting for more than 50 per cent of a home’s total energy use1, it’s critical to understand how the home is heated because some systems are more costly to operate than others.
-If the home has a unit in the basement or utility closet, it probably has central heating with a furnace.
-Furnaces can be powered by natural gas, electricity or even oil.
+If the home has heating equipment in the basement or utility closet, it probably has central heating with a furnace.
+Furnaces can be powered by gas, electricity or even oil.

-Homes with electric baseboard heaters offer the convenience of zone heating (the ability to heat just the occupied rooms) but are the most expensive way to heat a home.
-Air source heat pumps are becoming more common for electrically heated homes, and can significantly reduce electric heating costs.
+Homes with electric baseboard heaters offer the convenience of zone heating (the ability to heat just the occupied rooms) but tend to be more expensive to use than furnaces and heat pumps.
+Try our home energy calculator to compare the operating costs of different heating systems for your home.
+Air source heat pumps are becoming more common for electrically heated homes.
+They can reduce electric heating costs and provide cooling in summer too.

 Older homes can be drafty due to poor window and door sealing and inadequate insulation, making it more costly to heat.
 When you inspect the property, look for weatherstripping or caulking around windows and exterior doors and check for proper seals around dryer and fan vents.
 Also, check to see if the home has insulation in the basement or crawlspace and attic.

 Furnaces and water heaters should be serviced every year to make sure they are running safely and efficiently.
-If you rent, the landlord is responsible for this.
-Natural gas appliances should only be serviced by a licensed natural gas contractor.
+If you rent, the landlord is usually responsible for maintenance like this.
+Gas appliances should only be serviced by a licensed gas contractor.

 If the home has a furnace, it will have a filter that needs to be cleaned or replaced on a regular basis.
 We recommend once every three to six months, more if there are pets and/or smokers in the home.
-If you rent, the landlord is responsible for replacing the filter regularly, according to the Residential Tenancy Act.
+If you rent, the landlord is usually responsible for regular repairs and maintenance, such as replacing furnace filters, according to the Residential Tenancy Act.

 Now a question to ask yourself—how do I get help?

 If you’re already in a home and need help managing your utility bills, we recommend contacting us to set up an equal payment plan.
-You can also sign up for Account Online and get help managing our energy use with the tools provided in the My energy use tab so you can track your energy use.
+You can also sign up for Account Online and get help managing your energy use with the tools provided in the My energy use tab.